 - evaluating whether your dietary intake of calcium is high enough

-- evaluating how well your intestines are absorbing the calcium
+- evaluating how well your intestines are absorbing calcium

 - detecting conditions that lead to calcium loss from your bones

-- evaluating how well your kidney is functioning
+- evaluating how well your kidneys are functioning

 - looking for problems with the parathyroid gland